Is a Reverse Mortgage a Smart Financial Move in Canada?

 Are Reverse Mortgages a Good Idea for Everyone?

-Another frequent question is are reverse mortgages a good idea for most retirees.
+Another frequent question is whether reverse mortgages are a good idea for most retirees.
 The reality is that they are not suitable for everyone.
 Homeowners who plan to move within a few years or who want to preserve as much home equity as possible for heirs may find other options more appropriate.

 It’s also important to consider alternatives such as downsizing, home equity lines of credit, or refinancing, which may offer lower costs depending on the situation.